 Kimberly earned a BFA from the Atlanta College of Art and an MEd from Lesley University, where she is currently a PhD candidate.
 Her research interests include sustainability education, trans-systemic knowledge systems, human-nature relational values assessment, and ecopedagogy.

-Dr. Jeff Marlett is the Associate Dean of Environmental Humanities and Social Sciences.
+Dr. Jeff Marlett is the Associate Dean of Baccalaureate Studies.
 He is responsible for the strategic oversight and operational management of courses and adjunct faculty.
 Collaborating closely with his peers in the associate dean cohort, he is integral in bringing the academic vision set by the Dean to fruition.

 Dr. Marlett comes to Unity with over twenty-five years of administrative and faculty experience in online and in-person instruction.
 Author of Saving the Heartland (2002), a study of Catholic responses to the Dust Bowl and other agricultural crises, he is completing a biography of Leo Durocher, the baseball manager who coined the phrase “nice guys finish last.”